Gabrielmtn/sc5-styleguide/README.md

     npm install gulp --save-dev
     npm install grunt-gulp --save-dev

-Then you are able to use the same gulp task inside you `Gruntfile`:
+Then you are able to use the same gulp task inside your `Gruntfile`:

     var gulp = require('gulp'),
       styleguide = require('sc5-styleguide');